 -Keep the filling in an air-tight container in the fridge for a week or up to a year in the freezer.

--IF YOU USE OTHER APPLES for this recipe, you might not need as much lemon juice.
+-IF YOU USE OTHER APPLES for this recipe, you might not need as much lemon juice or as much cinnamon.
 These apples were so bland they needed all of it.
 Just make the cornstarch slurry with the vanilla extract and 1 teaspoon of lemon juice.
 Taste the filling and add the lemon juice a teaspoon at a time until you have the tartness you like and the liquid has thickened.
+Do the same thing with adding the cinnamon 1 teaspoon at a time and taste it as you go.
+I like a lot of cinnamon but that might not work for everyone.

 -ALSO, If you use other types of apples, you also might have to adjust the cooking time because some apples fall apart into mush if you cook them too long.
 These apples were very firm and kept their shape the whole time.